On Dale Earnhardt Jr.’s Podcast, Erik Jones Opens Up About the ‘Terrible Day’ Joe Gibbs Fired Him

-NASCAR Cup Series drivers make a lot more money than the typical everyday person, but that doesn’t make getting fired any easier.
+NASCAR Cup Series drivers make much more money than the typical everyday person, but that doesn’t make getting fired any easier.

-Just ask Erik Jones, who learned in August 2020 that he would not be retained by Joe Gibbs Racing for the 2021 season after previously feeling confident that he would be back with the organization that’s one of the best in the sport.
+Just ask Erik Jones.
+In August 2020, he learned Joe Gibbs Racing would not retain him for the 2021 season after previously feeling confident he would be back with the organization that’s one of the best in the sport.

 Speaking on a recent episode of The Dale Jr. Download podcast with co-hosts Dale Earnhardt Jr. and Mike Davis, Jones described in great detail the unusual way he found out he was being let go from JGR, the pain he felt after being informed of this, and how he ultimately landed on his feet.